singingwolfboy/flask-dance/docs/quickstarts/google.rst

     $ export OAUTHLIB_RELAX_TOKEN_SCOPE=1
     $ python google.py

-Visit `localhost:5000`_ in your browser, and you should start the OAuth dance immediately.
+Visit `http://localhost:5000`_ in your browser, and you should start the OAuth dance immediately.

 .. _localhost:5000: http://localhost:5000/

 .. warning::
-    Do *NOT* set :envvar:`OAUTHLIB_INSECURE_TRANSPORT` in production.
-Setting this variable allows you to use insecure ``http`` for OAuth communication.
+    :envvar:`OAUTHLIB_INSECURE_TRANSPORT` should only be used for local testing or over trusted connections.
+By default, all OAuth interactions must occur over secure ``https`` connections (this is enfored by ``oauthlib``).
+However, setting :envvar:`OAUTHLIB_INSECURE_TRANSPORT` disables this enforcement and
-    However, for security, all OAuth interactions must occur over secure ``https`` when running in production.
+    allows OAuth to occur over insecure ``http`` connections.

     However, you can (and probably should) set :envvar:`OAUTHLIB_RELAX_TOKEN_SCOPE` when running in production.